 - Include where it’s sold – Highlight where it’s sold.
 You should only pitch national publications if it’s available nationwide.
 If it’s available on Amazon, that should be front and center.
 Gift guides would rather link to your Amazon seller page than your website.
 For example, all of Oprah’s favorite things in recent years have been available on Amazon.

 Holiday gift guides are a prime opportunity to increase brand awareness and get your products in front of potential customers.
-At Statusphere, we help brands boost their exposure so you can focus on your other marketing efforts, like keeping up with a print publication’s submission deadlines.
+At Statusphere, we help brands boost their exposure and trust so you can focus on your other marketing efforts, like keeping up with a print publication’s submission deadlines.
 Click here to learn more about our process and get in touch with one of our influencer marketing specialists!